Marcel Barbeault: Murders and the investigation

 He attacked his victims along the railway line at nightfall (between 9 pm and 11 pm), either striking them with a shovel then stabbing them in the heart or shooting them with his .22 Long Rifle.
 All of his victims were rumoured to be women of colour, whom he killed after watching them for a long time on his days off to monitor their actions.
 He undressed the corpses but did not violate them and stole their handbags, which is rare among serial killers.
-Despite this, Marcel Barbeault was regarded as a wonderful husband and an exemplary father who was self-contained and "banal."
+Despite this, Barbeault was regarded as a wonderful husband and an exemplary father who was self-contained and "banal."
 It is this schizophrenic behaviour that allowed him to pass through police nets for years.

 Finally, after more than 7 years of stalking, he was arrested due to an anonymous phone call which described him as "aged 35, 1.80 cm tall, married to a blonde, with two children, no driving license.
 He served in Algeria, has practised boxing and worked at the Rivière..".
 Commissioner Christian Jacob did not identify the "killer," but he pinned Barbeault as a suspect.
 Inspector Daniel Neveu, freshly promoted to the judicial Police of Creil, managed to make the connection between Barbeault and the murders through a 22 LR found in a cemetery and a rifle discovered in the basement of the accused.
 He found that the key to the enigma was the cemetery of Nogent-sur-Oise, which was in the centre of the triangle area where all the murders took place.
 In addition, the double homicide of a couple occurred on the parking lot of the Laigneville cemetery.
 This murder, although different from the others, was also attributed to the "Shadow killer."
 Inspector Neveu concluded that, unlike the others, it was not premeditated, but was more of an "opportunistic" murder - the killer was on the scene before the couple's arrival and perhaps frequented the cemetery regularly.